quicwg/base-drafts/draft-ietf-quic-http-mapping.md

 GOAWAY will continue processing open streams, but will not accept newly created streams.

-QUIC's GOAWAY frame is described in detail in the [!draft-hamilton- quic-transport-protocol].
+QUIC's GOAWAY frame is described in detail in the [!I-D.ietf-quic-transport-protocol].

 ## PING frame